Michigan Early Childhood Budget Tracker (FY27)

 Child Care

-Maintains funding for Michigan National Guard child care assistance program for children of National Guard members.
+Maintains $2.3 million in funding for Michigan National Guard child care assistance program for children of National Guard members.

 Early Learning Partnerships